Sharp Brains: Brain Fitness and Cognitive Health News

 – “The average adult human’s brain weighs about 1.3 kilograms, has 100 billion or so neurons, and sucks up 20% of the oxygen we breathe.
 It’s much bigger than an animal our size needs.
 According to a new computer model, the brains of humans and related primates are so large because we evolved to be social creatures.“

-– “The idea behind the so-called social intelligence hypothesis is that we need Read the rest of this entry »
+— “The idea behind the so-called social intelligence hypothesis is that we need [Read more…] about Why our brains weigh 1.3 kilograms, have ~100 billion neurons, consume 20% of the oxygen we breathe

 Newsletter: Navigating Games for Health and Education